The Decision making Process

 Local List

 In addition to the national mandatory requirements, Epsom and Ewell have prepared a Local List which details additional supporting documentation.
-The Council is currently undertaking an update of the Local List which is being consulted from 25 April to 26 May 2024.
-The draft Local List and details about how you can comment can be found here.

 All applications must include a location plan, usually to scale of 1:1250 with a north point, identifying roadway and red line outlining the site and that extends to a public highway.
 Where the road adjacent to the property is private, the red line should extend to the public highway and the Ownership Certificate signed to reflect this.